SeriousBug/WoWutils/Readme.md

 Currently, WoWutils can:

-* Download addons from Curse
+* Download and install addons from Curse.
-* Install downloaded addons
+* Handle the Curse URI, the "Download with Curse Client" button.
-* Update the addons that are on CurseForge
+* Update the installed addons that are on CurseForge.
-* Create and restore backups of your addons and settings
+* Create and restore backups of your addons and settings.
-* Clean the WoW cache
+* Clean the WoW cache.

-Due to the lack of any API or standard provided by Curse, the tool has some problems.
+Due to the lack of any API or standard provided by Curse, this tool has some problems.
 See them below.

 # Requirements